Fungustober/MTG-Stuff/README.md

     Various other things

-I reccomend downloading a python compiler to run these programs, as they display quite a bit in the console.
+I recommend downloading a python compiler to run these programs, as they display quite a bit in the console.